Black Wednesday: Aftermath

 Other ERM countries such as Italy, whose currencies had breached their bands during the day, returned to the system with broadened bands or with adjusted central parities.

 Some commentators, following Norman Tebbit, took to referring to ERM as an "Eternal Recession Mechanism" after the UK fell into recession during the early 1990s.
 While many people in the UK recall Black Wednesday as a national disaster that permanently affected the country's international prestige, some Conservatives claim that the forced ejection from the ERM was a "Golden Wednesday" or "White Wednesday", the day that paved the way for an economic revival, with the Conservatives handing Tony Blair's New Labour a much stronger economy in 1997 than had existed in 1992 as the new economic policy swiftly devised in the aftermath of Black Wednesday led to re-establishment of economic growth with falling unemployment and inflation.
 Monetary policy switched to inflation targeting.

 The Conservative Party government's reputation for economic excellence had been damaged to the extent that the electorate was more inclined to support a claim of the opposition of the time – that the economic recovery ought to be credited to external factors, as opposed to government policies implemented by the Conservatives.
 The Conservatives had recently won the 1992 general election, and the Gallup poll for September showed a small lead of 2.5% for the Conservative Party.
 By the October poll, following Black Wednesday, their share of the intended vote in the poll had plunged from 43% to 29%.
 The Conservative government then suffered a string of by-election defeats which saw its 21-seat majority eroded by December 1996.
 The party's performances in local government elections were similarly dismal during this time, while Labour made huge gains.

 Black Wednesday was a major factor in the Conservatives losing the 1997 general election to Labour, who won by a landslide under the leadership of Tony Blair.
 The Conservatives failed to gain significant ground at the 2001 general election under the leadership of William Hague, with Labour winning another landslide majority.
-The Conservatives did not take Government again until David Cameron led them to victory in the 2010 general election, 13 years later.
+The Conservatives did not take Government again until David Cameron (who was present on Black Wednesday) led them to victory in the 2010 general election, 13 years later.
 Five years later in 2015, the party won its first overall majority 23 years after its last in 1992, five months before the crisis.

 George Soros made over £1 billion in profit by short selling sterling.